ZupIT/beagle-docs/content/en/Tutorials/Adding Beagle to a part of a native screen/Adding a declarative Beagle component.md

 {{% /tab %}}

 {{% tab name="iOS" %}}
-To create a Beagle declarative component as a `UIView`, it was used the **`BeagleView`**, it can be declared as native components created in the previous step.
+To create a Beagle declarative component as a `UIView`, the **`BeagleView`** was used and it can be declared as native components created in the previous step.
 The example below is a `Container` with a text and two buttons:

 ```swift
 private lazy var beagleView = BeagleView(Container(